Frühlingsarbeit im Garten

 Gardening in spring: Why healthy soil is crucial now

 Spring is the moment when everything in the garden seems to begin anew.
 Buds swell, the first plants appear, the earth smells alive again.
-But while our gaze is directed upwards – to shoots, leaves, and blossoms – the true happiness of gardening is decided beneath the surface .
+But while our gaze goes upwards – to shoots, leaves, and blossoms – the true gardening joy is decided beneath the surface.

 Because spring is not a planting season.